Charles Whitworth, 1st Earl Whitworth: Ambassador at Paris

 The Treaty of Amiens was concluded on 27 March 1802, and Whitworth, whose means were now fully adequate to the situation, was chosen to fill the important post of ambassador at Paris.
 His instructions were dated 10 September 1802, and two months later he set out with a large train, being received at Calais with enthusiasm; a considerable period had elapsed since a British ambassador had been seen in France.
-He was presented to Napoleon and Mme.
-Bonaparte on 7 December, and six days later his wife was received at St. Cloud.
-The duchess, whose hauteur was very pronounced, had considerable scruples about calling upon the wife of Talleyrand.
+He was presented to Napoleon and Joséphine de Beauharnais on 7 December, and six days later his wife was received at St. Cloud.
+The Duchess, whose hauteur was very pronounced, had considerable scruples about calling upon the wife of Charles Maurice de Talleyrand-Périgord.
 As early as 23 December Whitworth mentions in a despatch the rumour that the first consul was meditating a divorce from his wife and the assumption of the imperial title, but during his first two months' sojourn in Paris there seemed a tacit agreement to avoid disagreeable subjects.
-Napoleon ignored the attacks of the English press, the retention of Malta, and the protracted evacuation of Egypt, while England kept silence as to the recent French aggressions in Holland, Piedmont, Elba, Parma, and Switzerland.
+Napoleon ignored the attacks of the English press, the retention of Malta, and the protracted evacuation of Ottoman Egypt, while Britain kept silence as to the recent French aggressions in Holland, Piedmont, Elba, Parma, and Switzerland.

 The British government was, however, obstinate in its refusal to quit Malta until a guarantee had been signed by the various powers ensuring the possession of the island to the knights of St. John.
 This difficulty, which constituted the darkest cloud on the diplomatic horizon, was first raised by Talleyrand on 27 January 1803.
-Three days later was published a report filling eight pages of the Moniteur from Colonel Sebastiani, who had been sent by Napoleon upon a special mission of inquiry to Egypt.
-In this report military information was freely interspersed with remarks disparaging to England, in which country the document was plausibly interpreted as a preface to a second invasion of Egypt by the French.
-The Addington ministry consequently instructed Whitworth, through the foreign minister Hawkesbury, to stiffen his back against any demand for the prompt evacuation of Malta.
+Three days later was published a report filling eight pages of Le Moniteur Universel from Colonel Horace François Bastien, baron Sébastiani, who had been sent by Napoleon upon a special mission of inquiry to Egypt.
+In this report military information was freely interspersed with remarks disparaging to Britain, in which country the document was plausibly interpreted as a preface to a second invasion of Egypt by the French.
+The Addington ministry consequently instructed Whitworth, through the foreign minister Lord Hawkesbury, to stiffen his back against any demand for the prompt evacuation of Malta.
 On 18 Feb Napoleon summoned the ambassador, and, after a stormy outburst of rhetoric, concluded with the memorable appeal, "Unissons-nous plutôt que de nous combattre, et nous réglerons ensemble les destinées du monde."
-Any significance that this offer might have had was more than neutralised by the first consul's observation, "Ce sont des bagatelles" (much commented upon in England), when, in answer to reproaches about Malta, Whitworth hinted at the augmentation of French power in Piedmont, Switzerland, and elsewhere.
+Any significance that this offer might have had was more than neutralised by the first consul's observation, "Ce sont des bagatelles" (much commented upon in Britain), when, in answer to reproaches about Malta, Whitworth hinted at the augmentation of French power in Piedmont, Switzerland, and elsewhere.